 ArOmis Professional Aromatherapy Diffuser

-The ArOmis Aromatherapy Diffuser represents the luxury category of essential oils diffusers in both price and quality.
-ArOmis glass and wood diffusers are designed for aromatherapy practitioners as well as for home and office use.
+The ArOmis Professional Aromatherapy Diffuser represents the luxury category of essential oils diffusers in both price and quality.
+ArOmis glass and natural wood diffusers are designed for home, office and practitioner use.
+Heat and water free aromatherapy diffuser.
 Works by blasting small drops of pure essential oil with compressed air.

-ArOmis Diffusers represent the luxury category of the diffuser family in both price and quality.
+The luxury category in the aromatherapy diffuser family in both price and quality.

 Designed for aromatherapy practitioners as well